1.0 Policy Statement

 2.4 If other public bodies are investigating aspects of a complaint, for example the Police, Local Authority (LA) Safeguarding Teams or Tribunal Officers, this may impact on the Trust’s ability to adhere to the timescales within this procedure or result in the procedure being suspended until those bodies have completed their investigations.
 If this happens, the complainant will be informed of a proposed new timescale.

-2.5 If a complainant commences legal action against the Trust in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.
+2.5 If a complainant commences legal action against our Trust in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.

 3.0 Overarching Principles